Skip to main content

 note

-By default, A-Parser checks proxies using its own check script, without the need to install a script on your hosting service
+By default, A-Parser checks proxies through its own check script, without the need to install a script on your hosting

 Upload the following PHP script to your hosting or server and specify the link to it in Check url: